OpenNews/opennews-website/what/conferences/mozfest/index.md

 Our rough schedule will be:

-* 9:30-10am - registration, with light breakfast
-* 10-10:30am - unconference brainstorming
+* 9:30-10am - registration, unconference brainstorming
-* 10:30-10:45am - schedule creation and introduction to unconferencing!
+* 10-10:15am - schedule creation and introduction to unconferencing!
-* 10:45-11am - transition to first session
+* 10:15-10:30am - transition to first session
-* 11am-12pm - first session, with sessions running in three rooms
-* 12-1:30pm - group lunch
-* 1:30-2:30pm - second session
+* 10:30-11:30am - first session
-* 2:30-3pm - break, with snack and ample time for conversation
+* 11:30am-noon - break, with tea and coffee and conversation
+* noon-1pm - second session
+* 1pm-2:30pm - lunch on your own, explore the Strand!
-* 3-4pm - third session
+* 2:30-3:30pm - third session
-* 4-4:30pm - break, with snack and more conversation
+* 3:30-4pm - break, with snack and conversation
-* 4:30-5:30pm - final sesssion
+* 4-5pm - final session
-* 5:30-6pm - wrap the day with thank yous and next steps
+* 5-5:30pm - wrap the day with thank yous and next steps

 We expect it to be a busy, fun, and productive day filled with sharing about our work and building stronger connections with colleagues.
 Please [register now](https://ti.to/Mozilla/mozfestHouse-opennews) and help us to spread the word.